MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

-# Access token guide
+---
+title: Access Token
+description: A guide to the user-generated GitHub auth token for use in workflows
+---

 {% raw %}

+## Warnings

-## Security warnings
+### Security

 - This is the **least** secure option - if the value is retrieved such as from your logs or by a malicious plugin or action, someone has access to read or write to _all_ your repos.
+Both in GH workflows and outside - such as doing a `curl` request on their machine to the GitHub API with your token in the URL or paylad.
-- Unfortunately, the documentation for many actions recommends this option.
+- Unfortunately, the documentation for many actions recommends this Access Token option.
-- But you can try swap this out in your workflow and use `GITHUB_TOKEN` instead and see if the Action supports it.
+- But, you can try swap this out in your workflow and use `GITHUB_TOKEN` instead and see if the Action supports it.
 Or read the README.md of the action to see what tokens it supports.
 - Fortunately, GitHub does remove the token values from log output and restricts PRs of forks from using tokens.
     - Note from the Secrets settings tab of a repo:
         > Secrets are not passed to workflows that are triggered by a pull request from a fork.
 [Learn more](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).

+### Generating

+- You can regenerate a token at any time.
+This will invalidate any values for the same token which are in use and possibly compromised.
-- If you regenerate the token, you have to go and update all the secrets of repos that use that same token.
+- Then you have to go and update all the secrets of repos that use that same token.
+Which is typically just in a repo's workflow secrets or a local `.env` file for GH API use.
-- To avoid this, you can create multiple secrets, each named after a repo.
-However, they will still all be _functionally the same_, each with access to write to _all_ your public repos and not just on erpe.
+- If you use the same token across many repos, you'll invalidate them all at once and will have to go and update the Secrets section on GH for each.
+To avoid this, you can create multiple secrets, each named after a repo.
+However, they will still all be _functionally the same_, each with access to write to _all_ your public repos and not just one repo.

 ## Name of the token